‘SNL’ returns for work-at-home version with host Tom Hanks | Times Leader

 By DAVID BAUDER

-NEW YORK (AP) — “Saturday Night Live” tried its first “quarantine version” of the comedy show, with Coldplay singer Chris Martin and the comedy show’s entire cast phoning in with jokes from home.
+NEW YORK (AP) — “Saturday Night Live” tried its first “quarantine version” of the comedy show, with Tom Hanks, , Coldplay singer Chris Martin and the comedy show’s entire cast phoning in with jokes from home.

 After being gone for more than a month, the NBC comedy institution returned to the air on Easter weekend by emulating other late-night hosts who have abandoned studios and audiences for DIY merriment amid the coronavirus pandemic.